 There are a few places to stay along the parkway, including the Castle Mountain Chalets, Johnston Canyon Lodge & Bungalows, and Baker Creek Resort.
 All of these are truly among some of the best places to stay in Banff, providing warmth to visitors as there are the coziest cabins.
 If you can score a booking consider yourself lucky as they all offer a very unique experience in the park.

-Where to Stay in Banff on the Bow Valley Parkway?
+Where to Stay on the Bow Valley Parkway?

 Baker Creek Mountain Resort